hauke96/wiki2book/README.md

 ## CLI

-The current CLI is pretty simple: `wiki2book project ./path/to/project.json`
+The current CLI is pretty simple and has three sub-commands:

-You can also use a single article name (`wiki2book article "The article name"`) or a local mediawiki file (`wiki2book standalone ./the/mediawiki/file.txt`).
+1. Project: `wiki2book project ./path/to/project.json`
+2. Article: `wiki2book article Erde`
+3. Standalone: `wiki2book standalone ./path/to/file.mediawiki`

+Use `wiki2book -h` for more information and `wiki2book <command> -h` for information on a specific command.

+### Project file

 When using a project, the mentioned `project.json` is a configuration for a project and may look like this: